cityofaustin/open-data-suggestions/README.md

-# Open Data Suggestions
+# Open Data Suggestions (experimental)

-This repo is for sharing suggestions about open data with City of Austin staff.
+This repo will be for sharing suggestions about open data with City of Austin staff.
 It is also a place for City staff to collaborate on the processing of those suggestions.

 Not a frequent GitHub user?
 Try viewing this project activity on [Waffle.io/cityofaustin](https://waffle.io/cityofaustin/open-data-suggestions).
 Same stuff, just less "techy" =)

-To submit an idea or suggest a new open dataset, please open a new issue [here](https://github.com/cityofaustin/open-data-suggestions/issues/new).
-We'll do our best to get back to you as soon as possible. *(This approach is new for us, so please reach out again if we mistakenly lose touch with you!)*
+#### Current goals

+* Explore and document what it means to successfully process an open data suggestion.
+* Start developing a pipeline so staff can collaborate to process suggestions effectively
+* Have a plan for identifying public information requests (PIRs) so suggestion reviewers can ensure those requests are re-routed to appropriate City staff.

 #### Why we're doing this